nicoMeynet/BatterySimu/README.md

 In recent years, plugin battery systems have become increasingly popular due to their ease of installation—requiring no electrician for setup.
 However, evaluating whether these systems are economically beneficial remains a challenge.
 The goal of this script is to help users make informed decisions by simulating and analyzing the financial impact of such systems.

+Example of plug and play battery: Zendure hyper 2000

 ## Features
 - Models a 3-phase battery system with configurable capacity and power.
 - Calculates battery efficiency and lifecycle.